-You have limited rights if you live in temporary housing arranged by the council because you made a homelessness application.
-The council can't usually evict you unless you break the terms of your agreement.
+Find out about your rights if you live in temporary housing provided by the council because you made a homelessness application.

-Many people in temporary housing have a private landlord or a housing association landlord instead.
+Different rules apply if you are in temporary housing and your landlord is a private landlord or a housing association.

-- it was arranged by the council after you made a homelessness application
+- the council hasn't made a decision about your homelessness application yet

 You can still have a temporary agreement even if you have been living in your current home for several years.

 There is no limit to how long you can stay in the temporary accommodation if the council decides that it has a responsibility to house you, as long:

 - you keep to any conditions that the council has included in your agreement

 You can live there until the council arranges settled accommodation for you or until you find a place you would prefer to live.